 Stapleford Primary School recognises the right of our children and young people to develop with confidence in an environment that is safe and free from the emotional and physical distress that can be seen as a result of bullying.
 It is the responsibility of Stapleford Primary School to ensure that procedures are in place that will monitor and address anti-bullying issues.
-A hard copy of the Anti-Bullying Policy is available from the school office.
+There is a more detailed Anti-Bullying Policy available on the school website and a hard copy is available from school office.